Contact us

 Abdominal aortic aneurysm

 Please note the information provided is intended to support patients and is not a substitute for medical advice and treatment.
-We strongly recommend consultation with your doctor or health care professional, before using any information obtained from articles of this website.
+We recommend consultation with your doctor or health care professional.

 What is an abdominal aortic aneurysm (AAA)?

-When a weak area of the abdominal aorta bulges or expands to reach over 1.5 times its average normal diameter, it is called an abdominal aortic aneurysm (AAA).
 The pressure of the blood with every heart beat can cause a weakened area of the aorta to gradually bulge (much like a balloon).

 If the aneurysm is not treated, the aortic wall continues to weaken and the aneurysm to enlarge.
 Eventually, the aneurysm becomes large enough and its wall too weak and bursts (ruptures).
 A ruptured aneurysm can cause very severe internal bleeding leading to shock and death in most cases.